 King’s Manor is a Grade I listed building in York city centre.
-It is also the home of the University’s Department of Archaeology, Centre for Medieval Studies, and Centre for Eighteenth Century Studies.
+It is also the home of Archaeology, Centre for Medieval Studies, and Centre for Eighteenth Century Studies.

 Before I came to an open day, I didn’t know any of this.
-I actually wandered around West Campus for a bit looking for the Department of Archaeology.
-After speaking to the Department representatives, I found out that there was a tour of King’s Manor taking place later that day.
+I actually wandered around West Campus for a bit looking for the Archaeology buildings.
+After speaking to course representatives, I found out that there was a tour of King’s Manor taking place later that day.
 So; I took the shuttle bus to the city centre to have a look around.
 King’s Manor is one of many factors that sold the University to me as a great place to study, and I wanted to share with you what’s so great about studying there!

 The history of King’s Manor